vdanviel/laravel-solid/README.md

 - First thing that you gonna have to do is to add your `.env` with the credencials of the database you want to use for example:
 ![exemple-env](https://parzibyte.me/blog/wp-content/uploads/2019/03/Env-de-Laravel-para-MySQL.png)

-- Then run `php artisan migrate` to run all the necessary database structure for the project.
+- Then run `php artisan migrate` to run all the necessary database structure for the project A VERY IMPORTANT DETAIL: you need to add three variables on your .env, which are `SECRET_KEY_JWT` your jwt secret key, `HASH_TYPE_JWT` your jwt has a type I am using HS256 on this project, `SECRET_KEY_STRIPE` your stripe apiKey, `WEBHOOK_SECRET_STRIPE` your webhook authorization key.

 - After that run `php artisan serve` and you're good to go.